 Federation.
 These include:

-extreme pressure has been exerted by the Russian military and Russian-affiliated
+extreme pressure being exerted by the Russian military and Russian-affiliated

 officials to force Ukrainian civilians to flee hostilities with

-only the option of relocation to the Russian Federation or Russian-occupied
+only the option of relocation to the Russian Federation, to Russian-occupied

 7.2 “filtration” of Ukrainian civilians by the Russian military

-of personal and biometric data.
-In some cases, civilians have been
+of vast amounts of personal and biometric data.
+In some cases, civilians

-subjected to torture and ill-treatment; many have been detained
+have been subjected to torture and ill-treatment; many have been

 7.3 the forcible transfer of children to the Russian Federation